escoats/byte-notes/README.md

 ## Features

 ### Authentication
-Supabase Auth for secure login and session management Server-side rendering (SSR) for protected routes
+Supabase Auth for secure login and session management <br>
+Server-side rendering (SSR) for protected routes <br>

 ### Hierarchical Notes
-Notebooks → Chapters → Pages
+Notebooks → Chapters → Pages <br>
-Designed for structured learning and modular documentation
+Designed for structured learning and modular documentation <br>

 ### Markdown Editor
-Live editing with support for headings, lists, bold/italic, links, and more
+Live editing with support for headings, lists, bold/italic, links, and more <br>

 ### Code Compiler
-Each page includes a live coding environment (StackBlitz or Monaco-based) It supports multi-language execution (e.g., Python, JavaScript, etc.).
+Each page includes a live coding environment (StackBlitz) <br>
+It supports multi-language execution (e.g., Python, JavaScript, etc.) <br>
-Save and load code snippets per page using Supabase
+Save and load code snippets per page using Supabase <br>

 ### Theme Support
-Dark and light themes are available with full Tailwind support Toggle via custom ThemeProvider and ThemeToggle components
+Dark and light themes are available with full Tailwind support <br>
+Toggle via custom ThemeProvider and ThemeToggle components <br>

 ### Published Page
-Once a student finishes their notes they can share (via clipboard, email, or SMS) and publish the page
+Once a student finishes their notes they can share (via clipboard, email, or SMS) and publish the page <br>

 ### Viewers
-Viewers are updated live using Supabase's real-time capabilties and profile pictures are displayed in an Avatar Stack
+Viewers are updated live using Supabase's real-time capabilities and profile pictures are displayed in an Avatar Stack <br>

 ### Reactions
-Viewers can react to pages with a heart, star, or dislike Reaction counts are updated live using Supabase's real-time capabilities
+Viewers can react to pages with a heart, star, or dislike <br>
+Reaction counts are updated live using Supabase's real-time capabilities

 ### Viewers